Jo0xFF/AbyssCry/README.md

 Website link: https://abysscry.herokuapp.com/

 # Support
-For now it support youtube.
+For now it supports youtube.
 - Youtube

 # How to use